kkmzero/isampp/README.md

 Except re-definitions of numeric identifiers, ISAMPP also contains other useful libraries - such as library of locations with coordinates, interior identifiers and location names - or few related custom stock functions.
 ISAMPP is available with sandbox-styled game mode in which you can see everything implemented.
-You are free to modify and distribute the source code accordingly to its license.

 *ISAMPP is not part of San Andreas Multiplayer mod (SA-MP) and it is not affiliated with Rockstar Games, Rockstar North or Take-Two Interactive Software Inc.*
 *Grand Theft Auto and Grand Theft Auto: San Andreas are registered trademarks of Take-Two Interactive Software Inc.*

-*ISAMPP is licensed under [MIT License](LICENSE)*
+*ISAMPP versions 1.3 or newer should be considered [public domain](LICENSE).*

 # Installation
 Copy contents of include folder to *”[SA-MP Server folder]/include”* and also to *”include”* folder for Pawno *(by default ”[SA-MP Server folder]/pawno/include”)*.